 Small jigsaw blades

-Many of you might not be convinced by the fact that a jigsaw blade or a Mini hacksaw blade can be used to extract a key.
-A saw blade is enormous enough to be inserted as such in the edge, so you need to make some modifications to it.
+Many of you might not be convinced that a jigsaw blade or a Mini hacksaw blade can be used to extract a key.
+A saw blade is enormous enough to be inserted as such in the edge, so you need to modify it.

 Insert the blade inside the lock and support the key out.